LODSContent/ChallengeLabs_Resources/Templates/CLabs-Template-2025-10-14.md

 Use the Markdown template below to format the structure of the lab instructions.

 Use the Overview section from the template as the Introduction.
 Preserve the [challenge-title] and [overview] markers, but edit the content as appropriate.
 Do not add any content other than comments before the first !INSTRUCTIONS include and challenge-title entry.
-Do not add any header markers or introductory text to the first page other than what should be included with the challenge-title and overview markers.
+Do not add any markdown headers or introductory text to the first page other than what should be included with the challenge-title and overview markers.

 Make sure to preserve all !INSTRUCTIONS entries by formatting them with !INSTRUCTIONS immediately followed by an empty square bracket, followed by the content in parenthesis.

 The topics provided will each be a requirement.
 Within each requirement should be 3 or more tasks.
+The tasks should be brief statements of what needs to be done within the environment without provided the step-by-step details.
+You will need to provide details that the student would not know, like the names of items to be created, or quantities, sizes etc.

+Provide tables, images and codeblocks as needed for clarity in performing the task.

 Each individual task should be followed by a corresponding "Hint" as a "Show Guided" item that details the steps involved in a task and a corresponding "Knowledge" as a "Show Advanced" item with a link to vendor documentation related to the same task.
 If there are 3 tasks, there should be 3 Guided and Advanced items, one beneath each task.
 Do not label the Tasks as Tasks.

+Inside the tasks, the steps should be formatted as a markdown bulleted list.
+Add tables, images and codeblocks as needed for clarity.

 Below is the markdown template: